Vanuatu national rugby union team

 The Vanuatu national rugby union team represents Vanuatu in the sport of rugby union.
 The team is classified as a tier three nation by the International Rugby Board (IRB), and has yet to qualify for a Rugby World Cup.
 Its international debut was in 1966.
+It became affiliated with World Rugby in 1999.
 The team is nicknamed the Tuskers, after the pig tusks prized as currency in some parts of the country.
 The tusks also appear on the country's flag.

 History

 Vanuatu was involved in the Oceania qualifying tournaments for the 2007 Rugby World Cup in France.
 It was a part of the Round 1a group, with the Solomon Islands and Papua New Guinea.
 It won its first match at home against the Solomon Islands, lost the second match away to Papua New Guinea 97 to 3, and did not proceed to the next round.